eugenetan01/DBS_ACID_POV/README.md

 **1. Once the changes are committed, the scenario1_base.py should stop running and show that the balance in payer and payee has changed**

+**1. Validate the same by logging into MongoDB Compass and going to the payer collection and payee collection to show that the balance has changed:

+- Payer account_id = 1: balance = 90

+- Payee account_id = 1: balance = 10

 ---

 ## Description of scenario 2